open-competency-library/software-development/tools/chrome1.md

 - Make live changes to HTML and CSS
 - Locate and list the files that make up a website
 - View errors and logs in the console
-- Understand which resources and requests take longer to load
+- Open the network tab and understand which resources and requests take longer to load and why
 - Simulate websites on mobile devices

 ## Suggested Learning: